To be eligible for the CDR Award, applicants must ensure that they meet the following requirements:

 - At the time of the Review Period in question, they were enrolled in a law tertiary institution in Singapore and pursuing full-time undergraduate or post-graduate studies at the same.

-- Are not involved in any type of disciplinary or criminal proceedings, whether such proceedings are taking place within a tertiary institution or otherwise.
+- They are not involved in any type of disciplinary or criminal proceedings, whether such proceedings are taking place within a tertiary institution or otherwise.

-A Review Period is defined with reference to each Award Year as the upper bound.
+A Review Period is defined with reference to each Award Year, as illustrated in the examples below.

-CDR competitions can take place domestically in Singapore, and internationally.
+International CDR competitions can take place in Singapore, or abroad.
 They may also take place face-to-face, online, or as a combination of both.
 Such competitions involve participants from multiple jurisdictions/territories.

 - ICC International Commercial Mediation Competition

 SIMI and the SMU Yong Pung How School of Law reserve the right to make a final determination as to whether any event qualifies as an ‘international CDR Competition’ for the purposes of assessing an application.